Different classes of juniper shrubs

 The red wood of the juniper has much interest for use in cabinet making and for making pencils, hence it is also commonly known as “pencils cedar.”

-It has many applications in natural medicine: antibronchitic, emmenagogue, antirheumatic, stimulant, antiwarts, abortive, etc. It contains podophyllotoxin, a component that inhibits metastasis, so it is used for the manufacture of cancer drugs.
+It has many applications as a folk remedy: antibronchitic, emmenagogue, antirheumatic, stimulant, antiwarts, abortive, etc. It contains podophyllotoxin, a component that inhibits metastasis, so it is used for the manufacture of cancer drugs.
 It is a very toxic plant whose domestic use is discouraged.
 (More information on the Red juniper)

 More information on juniper.